turgutakinx/netflixklonn/README.md

 The repository helps you learn React by building Netflix.
 It means that you are learning React.js by building a real-life project.
 I will explain the concepts in detail.

-My post is about **Learn React By Building Netflix** on Dev.to: https://dev.to/hieptl/learn-react-by-building-netflix-1127

 > If you feel the repository is useful, please help me share the post and give me a :star: It will make me feel the motivation to work even harder.
 I will try to make many open sources and share them with the community.